-In December 2015, the audit committee requested that Freed Maxick CPAs, P.C. perform an initial risk assessment and prepare an internal audit plan for Lewiston-Porter Central School District (the District).
-It has been updated for the 2013 revisions of the COSO framework.
+In December 2006, the audit committee requested that Freed Maxick CPAs, P.C. perform an initial risk assessment and prepare an internal audit plan for Lewiston-Porter Central School District (the District).
+This report represents an update to the initial risk assessment that was performed for the Lewiston-Porter Central School District.
+It has been updated for all modifications made to the internal controls since the initial risk assessment was performed.
 This risk assessment and internal audit plan, will be used to develop the scope and direction of the internal audit program to be deployed by the District and Freed Maxick CPAs, P.C. during the current fiscal year.

-Establishment of a comprehensive internal audit program, under the guidance of the 2013 COSO framework, will enable the District to align its mission and vision with its operational structure and environment, assess risk as it relates to materiality, opportunity, and organizational objectives, control risk mitigation, improve organizational functionality through value-added communication and information resourcing, and vigilantly monitor the effectiveness of internal control to promptly counteract any shortfalls.
+Establishment of a comprehensive internal audit program will enable the District to align its mission and vision with its operational structure and environment, assess risk as it relates to materiality, opportunity, and organizational objectives, control risk mitigation, improve organizational functionality through value-added communication and information resourcing, and vigilantly monitor the effectiveness of internal control to promptly counteract any shortfalls.
 It can also be used to determine what resources will be needed to complete the identified higher risk internal audits.

-This report summarizes the risk assessment and internal audit plan for Lewiston-Porter Central School District.
-Intrinsic in the risk assessment of the District is the concept of materiality.
+Intrinsic in the risk assessment of the Lewiston-Porter Central School District is the concept of materiality.
 Those areas of the District that deal with more significant dollars or a higher volume of transactions will most likely score as higher risk merely due to the dollars and number of transactions passing through those transaction cycles.

-The objective of this report is to ensure that the District has sufficient and continuous internal audit coverage of those areas judged as having a relatively higher risk profile or that otherwise require internal audit attention for regulatory or management reasons.
+The objective of this report is to ensure that Lewiston-Porter Central School District has sufficient and continuous internal audit coverage of those areas judged as having a relatively higher risk profile or that otherwise require internal audit attention for regulatory or management reasons.